Lattice-induced sound trapping in biperiodic metasurfaces of acoustic resonators: Quasi-BIC regime

-The considered BIC has an infinite $Q$-factor because the lattice and eigenmode symmetry allow for only one direction of radiation, being the $z$ axis.
-In contrast, the scattering amplitudes~\eqref{eq_P_zonal} for the directions $-z$ and $+z$ are adjusted to zero at the BIC resonance due to~\eqref{eq_criterion1}.
-Therefore, the overall radiation of the lattice eigenmode is zero and the mode is trapped (BIC).
+The considered BIC has an infinite $Q$ factor because translation symmetry of the lattice allows for only one radiation channel, being the $z$ axis, whereas the scattering amplitudes~\eqref{eq_P_zonal} for the directions $-z$ and $+z$ are zero for the BIC due to Eq.~\eqref{eq_criterion1}.
+Therefore, the overall radiation of the lattice eigenmode is zero, and the mode is trapped (BIC).
 In the experiment, all structures have finite sizes along all dimensions.
 Since a finite-size array has an infinite number of allowed radiation channels, it always possesses nonzero radiation losses~\cite{Silveirinha2014Feb,Hsu2016Jul, Koshelev2023May}.
-Thus, finite-size structures cannot possess either electromagnetic or acoustic BICs with an infinite $Q$-factor.
-Note that elastic particles, which allow for shear waves, in a nonelastic and nonviscous medium, can possess a genuine BIC~\cite{Deriy2022Feb}, but we do not consider them in this work.
-Thus, if a lattice of acoustic particles becomes a finite-size $N \times N$ array, the considered BIC always transforms into a quasi-BIC.
+Thus, finite-size structures can possess neither electromagnetic nor acoustic BICs with an infinite $Q$ factor.
+Note that elastic spherical resonators, which support shear waves, can possess a genuine transversely polarized BIC due to the polarization orthogonality between the fields inside and outside the resonator~\cite{Deriy2022Feb}, but we do not consider them in this work.
+Thus, if a lattice of acoustic resonators becomes a finite-size $N \times N$ array, the considered BIC always transforms into a quasi-BIC.
 Moreover, the response of finite-size arrays can remarkably differ from that of an infinite lattice~\cite{Zakomirnyi2019Dec,Rodriguez2012Oct,Ustimenko2024Mar}.
 Hence, we also discuss the development of the BIC resonance for finite arrays.